Kotlin/dataframe/README.md

 clean
     // group by the flight origin renamed into "from" .groupBy { origin named "from" }.aggregate {
-        // we are in the context of single data group
+        // we are in the context of a single data group

         // total number of flights from origin count() into "count"